 The internet is a competitive place.
 Anything that can give you an edge over your competitors is worth investing in.
-In this article, we'll investigate microsites and if your business's web presence could benefit from building one...or two.
+In this article, we'll explore microsites and whether your company's web presence could benefit from building one...or two.

-A microsite is a branded webpage or a group of webpages that exist separate from your main business website.
+A microsite is pretty much what it sounds like: A single web page that exists separate from your main business website.
 The idea behind a microsite is to offer another platform for your potential customers to discover your brand and take a specific action (like signing up for your email newsletters for example).

 *We want to highlight that you should not confuse a microsite with a landing page.
 Landing pages are single pages used for lead generation.